-ERLIN DIPLOMAT-Evacuation.
-Clipper has been considered, but Cedar Rapids, Iowa, where later gium-women and children being parative safety will last, no one knows.
-It is certain that if London the roads, on the way to some- is bombed, the English will retaliate where, anywhere, away from the and Berlin will be in for it.
-But war zones.
-Women and children perhaps by that time Mrs. Shirer on trains, on ships, bound for and the baby will have been re-
+Clipper has been considered, but Cedar Rapids, Iowa, where later Shirer is afraid to let them cross war torn Europe to get to Lisbon to catch the plane.

+At the moment, they are fairly safe in Berlin.
+How long this comparative safety will last, no one knows.
+It is certain that if London is bombed, the English will retaliate and Berlin will be in for it.
+But perhaps by that time Mrs. Shirer and the baby will have been re-

-And in Berlin, at the time of this trouble and war and disaster are not new experiences.
-For years, his correspondent, is worrying about job has been to cover just such getting his own family out of the things, wherever they happen.
-Eudanger zone.
-His wife and two- rope, the Near East, India.
-In Euyear-old, daughter are still there rope, he's watched Hitler's rise to with him, after two attempts have power and Mussolini's rise to power. failed to get them out of Europe to He's met and talked with most of the safety of the United States. the important people in European Twice now, Paul White, director of political and military circles.
-In India, he was the friend and compassage for them, once on the panion of Mahatma Gandhi.
-He's
+For William L. Shirer, himself, trouble and war and disaster are not new experiences.
+For years, his job has been to cover just such things, wherever they happen.
+Europe, the Near East, India.
+In Eupower and Mussolini's rise to power.
+He's met and talked with most of the important people in European political and military circles.
+In India, he was the friend and companion of Mahatma Gandhi.
+He's witnessed the persecution of minorities.
+He's seen Anschluss and Blitzkrieg in action.
+War is trouble -and trouble is his job.